-CogniFit Medical Platform.
+CogniFit Platform For Health Professionals.
 Get access to multiple cognitive measurement, analysis, stimulation and/or rehabilitation instruments.
 This neuroscientific platform was designed specifically to help healthcare professionals (doctors, psychologists, etc.) with the detection, diagnosis, and intervention of cognitive disorders.

 Neuropsychological exploration, stimulation, and cognitive rehabilitation tools

 Tools and tests for the neuropsychological assessment of your patients